How to take control to minimize damages and survivie a layoff

 How to Survive a Layoff

 editor's note: This page is a step-by-step process to help you prepare for or survive a layoff.
 Please don't just read it quickly and think that you know the topic.
 It's important to consider your circumstances and make the necessary changes.
 Naturally, we hope that none of our visitors suffer a layoff.
 But, we're also wise enough to recognize that's not likely.
-So we offer these steps to help you survive a challenging time.
+So we offer these steps to help you in preparing for a layoff and surviving a challenging time.

 1. Don't deny the truth.
 You could be facing a layoff.
 Denying the danger to your income will not make the problem go away.
 Facing the truth gives you a better chance to be prepared for whatever the future may hold.

-5. Evaluate how hard it would be to survive a layoff financially.
+4. Evaluate how hard it would be to survive a layoff financially.
 Will you be eligible for unemployment?
 How much would you get and for how long?
-You'll find links to the state pages covering unemployment here and here.
+You'll find information regarding the state pages covering unemployment here: How to Claim Unemployment Benefits.

-8. Pay off debts.
+7. Pay off debts.
 Especially credit card debt.
 Squeeze your expenses or find new sources of income.
 Use that money to pay down your debts.
 Check your credit cards to make sure that you're the lowest interest rates possible.
 That will make it easier to pay them off.
-Compare your rate to others here.
+Use this tool to compare your rate to others.

-9. Build a savings cushion.
+8. Build a savings cushion.
 Having a few dollars stashed away is important when you're facing a layoff.
-Start a savings program today here.
+Start a savings program today.